Hiring the Best Knowledge Workers, Techies & Nerds: The Secrets and Science of Hiring Technical People

 Hiring The Best Knowledge Workers, Techies & Nerds: The Secrets & Science of Hiring Technical People takes the guesswork out of hiring and diminishes the risk of costly hiring mistakes.
-With the aid of step-by-step descriptions and detailed examples, you’ll learn how to • write a concise, targeted job description • source candidates • develop ads for mixed media • review résumés quickly to determine Yes, No, Maybe candidates • develop intelligent, nondiscriminatory interview techniques • create fool-proof phone screens • check references with a view to reading between the lines • extend an offer that will attract a win-win acceptace or tender a gentle-but-decisive rejection • and more.
+With the aid of step-by-step descriptions and detailed examples, you’ll learn how to • write a concise, targeted job description • source candidates • develop ads for mixed media • review résumés quickly to determine Yes, No, Maybe candidates • develop intelligent, nondiscriminatory interview techniques • create fool-proof phone screens • check references with a view to reading between the lines • extend an offer that will attract a win-win acceptance or tender a gentle-but-decisive rejection • and more.

 An effective hiring process is crucial to saving an organization the costs and consequences of a bad hiring decision.
 Not only is a bad hire costly in terms of recruiting expenses and the time spent hiring, it can also bog down or derail projects that may already be running late.